MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-secure-baseline.md

    - **Local** - Affects the local node only.
 Can be run from a regular remote PowerShell session.
    - **Cluster** - Affects all nodes in the cluster using the orchestrator.
 Requires user to belong to the deployment authorization group (PREFIX-ECESG) and CredSSP, or an Azure Stack HCI server using a remote desktop protocol (RDP) connection.

-### Toggle drift control

-Use the following steps to toggle drift control:

-1. Connect to your Azure Stack HCI node.
-1. Run the following cmdlet using local administrator credentials or deployment user account credentials.

 ## Configure security during deployment

-When deploying your cluster via the Supplemental Package, you can modify drift control settings and other security settings that constitute the security baseline.
-Changes you make to security settings are also reflected in the *config.json* file that you create using the deployment tool.
+When deploying your cluster, you can modify drift control settings and other security settings that constitute the security baseline.

 The following table describes security settings that can be configured on your Azure Stack HCI cluster during deployment.